Many buyers underestimate the total costs of buying a house. To help understand the main expenses you will face, here is

 Home buyers ideally need a deposit of at least 10% of the price in order to attract lower interest rates.
 Larger deposits may be needed for new build flats and apartments.

 CHANGES TO STAMP DUTY – TEMPORARY MEASURES:

-On 8th July 2020 in his summer statement the Chancellor Rishi Sunak announced a temporary change to the lower limit at which stamp duty charges become payable for some property buyers.
-The changes were in response to the Coronavirus and its impact on house buying.
-The changes will apply only until 31st March 2021.
+In his 2021 March budget the Chancellor Rishi Sunak announced a temporary change to the lower limit at which stamp duty charges become payable for some property buyers in England.
+The changes will apply only until 30th September 2021 as follows:

 – Home Movers – No stamp duty to pay up to a purchase price of £250,000 (reducing on 31 March 2025 to £125,000)

 – Buy to Let & Second Homes – 3% higher charge on all bands shown below

 – First Time Buyers – No stamp duty to pay up to a purchase price of £425,000 as long as the purchase price of the property is £625,000 or below (£300,000 as long as the purchase price is no greater than £500,000 from 31 March 2025).

 Stamp Duty Land Tax is a tax payable on any residential property costing more than £250,000.
 It is paid to HM Revenue & Customs by your Solicitor upon completion of the purchase.
 It is charged at different rates depending on the portion of the purchase price that falls into each rate band:

 - £250,000 – £925,000 = 5% (i.e. up to £33,750)